godot-escoria/escoria-docs/api/ESCMovable.md

 var moved: bool
 ```

-Wether the character was moved at all
+Whether the character was moved at all

 ### last\_dir